Rigorous computation of expansion in one-dimensional dynamics: Introduction

 Interval arithmetic (see e.g. \cite{Moore1966}) is a systematic approach that deals with rounding errors and other inaccuracies in computer calculations by representing numbers as intervals rather than single approximate values.
 The fundamental idea is to perform arithmetic operations on intervals instead of individual numbers in such a way that the resulting interval encompasses all possible outcomes of the operation on the individual numbers contained in the given intervals.
 When conducting arithmetic operations such as addition or multiplication, this idea can be summarised as follows (with ``$\star$'' indicating a two-argument operation):

-When evaluating a function, such as the natural logarithm, finite expansion into a series of fractions is typically applied, such as the Taylor series with an explicit bound for the error.
+When evaluating a function, finite expansion into a series of fractions is typically applied, such as the Taylor series with an explicit bound for the error.
 This formula is processed using elementary arithmetic operations and yields an interval that encompasses the actual result.

 Application of interval arithmetic to all calculations provides rigorous results in terms of outer approximations of the desired values.
-We mention that the cost of interval arithmetic calculations is only slightly higher than twice the cost of regular (approximate) computations, because computing the result of an operation (such as multiplication) can usually be conducted by calculating the operation on the endpoints of the intervals with appropriate rounding direction, preceded by some comparisons or sign checks if necessary.
-Moreover, if we are interested in the lower or upper bound only, it is possible to decrease the cost of the rigorous computations by directly controlling the rounding direction of regular arithmetic operations.
+We highlight that the computational cost of interval arithmetic calculations is only slightly higher than the cost of regular (approximate) computations, because computing the result of an operation can usually be conducted by calculating the operation on the endpoints of the intervals with appropriate rounding direction.
+Moreover, if we are interested in the lower or upper bound only, it is possible to decrease the cost even more by directly controlling the rounding direction of regular arithmetic operations.